AI Agent System

 | Mundi | Finance | Financial tracking, budget analysis, investment monitoring |

 All VM agents run through the OpenClaw gateway as a systemd user service.
 The gateway manages agent lifecycle, message routing, and plugin access.
+It is, effectively, the Jedi Temple — if the Jedi Temple ran on 12 gigs of RAM and needed its secrets decrypted from a YAML file.

 Mac Agent